kailash-manasarovar/statement/docs/timeline/2024/november.md

 ### A threat to my brother's life

-- On Sunday 10 November, hackers post what I consider a threat to my brother's life.
+- On Sunday 10 November, hackers post a fake account containing a threat to my brother's life.
-- The profile pic is clearly my brother, although the bottom part of this person may be someone else.
+- The profile pic is very clearly my brother.

 ![Brother is in profile pic](../../content/images/threats/image_123650291.JPG)